microsoft/pai/docs/user/storage.md

 ## Many small files

 In some deep learning jobs, training data is a lot of small files, like image, audio or text.
-Its IO performance is low, if those files are not at local already.
+Its IO performance is low if those files are not at local already.
 One of practice is to compress them into one file, and then transfer it to local.
 There is extra cost on decompressing, but it's shorter than transferring them in most cases.

 ## Large file size